cfsworkload/mobileTelco/README.md

 When the MobileFirst CLI is installed, you should be able to run mfp commands.
 The MobileFirst-CLI directory should be in the PATH environment variable to allow access to the mfp command. i.e. PATH=$PATH:/Applications/IBM/MobileFirst-CLI

 ## Create the MobileFirst server files
 To have a MobileFirst project run on a MobileFirst server, a runtime environment must be included on the server.
 This is done by adding a .war file for the MobileFirst project to the server.
+Files created in this section are created in the TelcoReadyAppMFP/bin folder.

 ### Create Adapters
 Adapters are server-side Java or Javascript code used to transfer and retrieve information from back-end systems to client applications and cloud services.
 This solution uses three adapters.